 A non-member has placed a comment below challenging he origins of Vegemite.
 In case you can't find it in the comments I will reproduce it here it in entirety.

 Keith42 says and I quote:

-"They say that to copy something is the best form of flattery, and that is just what Vegemite is a copy of Marmite, the true story is that Marmite was sent out to Australia from very early on and at some stage there was a shortage of Marmite , so a butcher in Melbourne decided to try and copy it , which he did and then Kraft got hold of it , and the rest as they say is history.
+"They say that to copy something is the best form of flattery, and that is just what Vegemite is a copy of Marmite, the true story is that Marmite was sent out to Australia from very early on and at some stage there was a shortage of Marmite , so a butcher in Melbourne decided to try to copy it , which he did and then Kraft got hold of it , and the rest as they say is history.
 Marmite has been around for about 150 years or more.
 For people to say Vegemite tastes different to Marmite is totally stupid they have the same taste."